brockboland/match/README.md

 end
 ```

-Then all your your team as to do is `fastlane match` and keys, certs and profiles for all targets will be synced.
+Then all your team has to do is `fastlane match` and keys, certs and profiles for all targets will be synced.

 #### Passphrase